lhcb/starterkit-lessons/second-analysis-steps/analysis-automation-snakemake.md

 The rules need to be written in a file called `Snakefile`.
 For each step you need to provide:

-  * The _inputs_: input files but also code (e.g. an executable)
+  * The _input_: Data files, scripts, executables or any other files.
   * The expected _output_.
-It's not important to list all possible outputs.
+It's not required to list all possible outputs.
-  Just those that you want to keep monitored or that are used by a subsequent step as inputs.
+  Just those that you want to monitor or that are used by a subsequent step as inputs.
-  * _A command_ to go from input to output.
-(More details later)
+  * A _command_ to run to process the input and create the output.

 The basic rule is: